Life Insurance for People With Bipolar Disorder

 Life Insurance Policies for People with Bipolar Disorder

 You’ve seen the estimated rates for life insurance for bipolar disorder patients.
-Now let’s discuss the different life insurance policy options available for you.
+Now let’s discuss the different life insurance policy options available to you.
 But to do that, we must separate the diagnosis of bipolar 1 from bipolar 2, which are the most common forms of the disorder.

-A diagnosis of bipolar 1 is more severe than a diagnosis for bipolar 2.
+A diagnosis of bipolar 1 is more severe than a diagnosis of bipolar 2.
 The symptoms of Bipolar 1 are more extreme.
 According to the National Institute of Mental Health, the manic and depressive episodes associated with bipolar 1 last for at least seven days but are usually longer.

 The symptoms are debilitating, sometimes to the point where the individual is unable to work or function normally.

 On the other hand, the symptoms of bipolar 2 only include patterns of manic or depressive symptoms, not full episodes.

 It is a good sign if the insurance provider you are working with charges different rates for bipolar 1 versus bipolar 2, as it proves the company knows about the nuances and is educated about the severity, or lack of severity, of your condition.